bark-community/mobile-wallet-app/README.md

 ## Features

 ### Core Features
-- **Multiple Cryptocurrencies**: Supports Solana, Ethereum and more.
+- **Multiple Cryptocurrencies**: Supports Solana, BARK, Ethereum and more.
 - **Expo Framework**: Ensures consistent performance across all devices.
 - **Real-Time Blockchain Interaction**: Powered by the Alchemy API for secure transactions.